airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

 ## Use Cases

-This section outlines the scenarios where it's particularly beneficial to use the FastAPI Adapter.
+This section outlines the scenarios where it's particularly beneficial to use the **FastAPI** Adapter.

-### When to Use the FastAPI Adapter:
+### When to Use the FastAPI Adapter

-- **Custom Client Applications**: Use this adapter when you want to build your own client application that interacts with your FastAgency workflows using the [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} framework.
+- **Custom Client Applications**: If you want to build your **own client applications** that interact with your FastAgency workflows using REST APIs, this adapter provides greater flexibility and control over the client-side implementation.
-- **Moderate User Demand**: The FastAPI Adapter is a good fit for scenarios with moderate user request volume.
+- **Moderate User Demand**: The FastAPI Adapter is a good fit for scenarios with **moderate user request volume**.
 For example, it's well-suited for a medium-sized company developing an internal custom chat application.
-- **Simplified Production Setup**: Choose this adapter if you need a simple and easy-to-manage production setup for deploying your FastAgency workflows as a REST API.
+- **Simplified Production Setup**: Choose this adapter if you need a **simple and easy-to-manage** production setup for deploying your FastAgency workflows as a REST API.

 ## Architecture Overview